roman-milk/roman-milk.github.io/nerd-girl-at-faculty-stag-night.md

+===

- ****** Nerd Girl at Faculty Stag Night ****** byfastandsloppy© "Easy child, that's just the preliminary."
+"Easy child, that's just the preliminary."
 Roger pulled his cock from her.
 Wet with her juice and thick clotted strands of Martin's semen, it glistened and stank as he brought to her face.
 As he held it over her a thick dollop of cum dripped onto the center of the right lens of her glasses.
 "Clean it up, slut," he said.

  ***